Home page, questions, and responses

 -

-Re-run an instruction from the Actions column.
+Re-run and approve instructions from the Actions column.

 -